mabrobotics/MD80-x-CANdle-Documentation/candle_and_candle_hat/CANdle.md

 # CANdle and CANdle HAT

-CANdle is a translator device used to communicate between MD controllers and the host device.
+CANdle is a converter used to communicate between MD controllers and the host device.
 Currently, there are two CANdle versions - CANdle and CANdle HAT.

 ```{figure} images/CANdle_joined.webp
 :alt: candle